JHUAPL/PACMANs/matlabCESM2/README.md

 ## Running

-First edit the configuration file with the corresponding input and output file names.
+First edit the configuration file with the corresponding input and output file names and the limits you want for the Northern and Southern high-latitude boxes.

 In matlab, run config_reader.

 Then run cesm2to4boxCorrect.